top of page

 Magnesium Chloride Bath

-The theory behind placing potatoes or onions in socks for fevers comes from traditional and folk medicine, where these vegetables are believed to have the ability to "draw out toxins" or "pull heat" from the body.
+The theory behind placing potatoes in socks for fevers comes from traditional and folk medicine, where they are believed to have the ability to "draw out toxins" or "pull heat" from the body.

 This practice is often rooted in the idea that the soles of the feet are connected to various organs and systems, as suggested by reflexology and some forms of traditional Chinese medicine.